jgeumlek/MoltenGamepad/README.md

 A FIFO can be made with `--make-fifo`.
 It acts as a special file where commands written to it will be read by MG.
 There is not bidirectional; MG cannot send any information back through the FIFO.

 A socket can be made with `--make-socket`.
 This also creates a special file, one that supports sending and receiving data.
-You'll need a client such [moltengamepadctl](https://github.com/jgeumlek/moltengamepadctl) that knows the appropriate way to communicate with MG.
+You'll need a client such as [moltengamepadctl](https://github.com/jgeumlek/moltengamepadctl) that knows the appropriate way to communicate with MG.

 ## Configuration Locations